Julian Malins

-Julian Malins, KC (1 May 1950) is a British barrister and a Reform U.K. candidate who served as the Farringdon ward councillor of the City of London and a Governor of the Museum of London.
+Julian Malins, KC (1 May 1950) is a British barrister and a Reform UK candidate who served as the Farringdon ward councillor of the City of London and a Governor of the Museum of London.

 Early life

 Malins was born in Rinteln, West Germany, where his father served as an army vicar.
 Brought up in Ghana, Nigeria and Singapore, he was educated at Brasenose College, Oxford.
 He studied at The College of Law, and was called to the Bar of England and Wales in 1972 by the Middle Temple and subsequently to the Bars of the Cayman Islands and British Virgin Islands and on a case-by-case basis to other Bars.
 He was pupil to Baron Alexander of Weedon QC.

 Legal career

 Malins served as a deputy judge and a recorder from 1990.
 The retirement age for such posts is 70 years.

 Malins was retained by Cambridge Analytica to report on its political activities.